cs79/RepData_PeerAssessment2/NOAA_analysis.md

 to be devised for these events that are generally more fatal than simply injurious.

-The most harmful event types overall can also be clearly seen here -- tornadoes, heat, floods, lightning, and winter storms (this lattermost likely to be associated with the cold and wind chill events as well) are among the events with the greatest negative impact on human health.
+The most harmful event types overall can also be clearly seen here -- tornadoes, heat, floods, lightning, tropical storm winds, and winter storms (this lattermost likely to be associated with the cold and wind chill events as well) are among the events with the greatest negative impact on human health.

+This analysis is simplistic in that it does not account for potential changes in injuries and fatalities by weather event type over time (due to circumstantial changes or simply data collection changes), and lengthier exploration of the data could reveal a different set of weather events that are most harmful to human health.
+This simplistic analysis still gives us some order-of-magnitude feel for the harmfulness of weather events on the basis of aggregate data, however.

 ### Economy-affecting Events